littlebits/www-developers/views/endpoints.md

     {
         "code": 404,
         "error": "Not Found",
-        "message": "The device 000001 is not currently connected to bitcloud."
+        "message": "The device {device_id} is not currently connected to the littleBits Cloud."
     }

 > #### Examples